TP-Link Archer A6

 Well, with NAT Boost enabled, we can reach 940Mbps reliably on the Archer A6.
 This router can support Unifi Turbo up to 800Mbps and TIME 1Gbps if you just intend to use it on wired LAN.

 TP-Link Archer A6 is a great affordable wireless router.
 At a price of less than RM200, I doubt anything in the market can deliver the same level of performance like the Archer A6.
-The performance is pretty decent that it may potentially be the same if not better than the Archer A7 on an AC1200 device.
+The performance is really good with stable WiFi performance and strong WiFi coverage.
 I highly recommend this for anyone looking for a budget yet decent performance wireless router.
-I think this router is suitable for Internet up to 500Mbps and around 15 simultaneous connected devices.
+I think this router is suitable for Internet up to 500Mbps and around 10 simultaneous connected devices.

 Well, it is not without the drawbacks as it does not have a USB port.
 If you absolutely need a USB port, you can consider TP-Link Archer A7 which we reviewed here.